About Us

 Our Story

 Mahogany Opera Group is a leading commissioner and producer of new opera and music theatre.
 We work across the UK and internationally.
-Our vision of opera as an inclusive, collaborative, and dynamic artform informs our aim to stretch the boundaries of what opera can be and who it is for.
+Our vision of opera as an inclusive, collaborative, and dynamic artform informs our aim to stretch the boundaries of what opera can be and who it's for.

 Through our work, we aim to: